ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/setting-up-default-database.dotnet.markdown

-# How to Setup a Default Database
+# Client API : How to Setup a Default Database

 `Database` property allows you to setup a default database for a `DocumentStore`.
 Implication of setting up a default database is that each time you access [Operations](../client-api/operations/what-are-operations) or create a [Session](../client-api/session/what-is-a-session-and-how-does-it-work) without explicitly passing database on which they should operate on then default database is assumed.